 Average ACT Score (Annual Graduates): Performance of annual graduates from all Texas public schools on the ACT Inc.'s ACT assessment.
-Only one record is sent per student.
-If a student takes an ACT assessment more than once, the agency receives the record for the most recent examination taken.
+If a student takes the ACT more than once, the best result by subject area is selected, and the ACT composite scores is calculated as the average of the highest section scores.